Conflicts of Interest and Conflicts of Commitment

 Violations include but are not limited to situations in which:

-- A faculty member or staff member discloses a potential or actual conflict of interest or commitment but fails to abide fully by the required plan for avoiding or managing the conflict.
+- A faculty or staff member discloses a potential or actual conflict of interest or commitment but fails to abide fully by the required plan for avoiding or managing the conflict.

 Disputes and Appeals